annotation/stam-rust/README.md

 | `filter_value(value)`                          | Filters on a data value, the parameter can be of various types |
 | ---------------------------------------------- | ---------------------- |

-STAM attempts to evaluate the iterators lazily when possible, but in many cases internal buffers need to be allocated.
+All these iterators are lazy-iterator, that is to say they don't do anything unless consumed.
+Once they are being iterated over, internal buffers may be allocated.

-When you are not interested in the actual items but merely want to test whether there are results at all, then use the `test()` method.
+When you are not interested in the actual items but merely want to test whether there are results at all, then use the `test()` method that is available on these iterators.

 For improved performance, you can add `.parallel()` to an iterator, any subsequent iterator methods (generic ones like `map()` and `filter()`, not